Editors carefully fact-check all Drugwatch.com content for accuracy and quality.

 A drug is a recognized substance that causes changes in the body and is used on its own or as a component of a medicine to diagnose, treat or prevent a condition.
 The term “drug” includes biological products, or biologics.
 Biologics are generally covered by the same laws and regulations as other drugs, but differ in the way they’re manufactured.
-Vaccines are an example of biological products.

 However, FDA approval does not guarantee safety.
-Each drug, vaccine and biologic has the potential to cause life-altering and even life-threatening side effects.
+Each drug and biologic has the potential to cause life-altering and even life-threatening side effects.
 Sadly, too many people suffer severe side effects — and some have died — because drug manufacturers fail to adequately warn of the risks associated with the medicines they market.

 Traditional, synthetic drugs, such as Xarelto and Crestor, are manufactured from man-made components through a chemical process in a lab.
 Even within the traditional “drug” category, these medicines are approved, sold and regulated differently.
 Some are prescription drugs; others are known as over-the-counter drugs.
 Some are sold under a brand name; others are sold as generics.